Welcome to Shanghai

 Health & Medicine

+Students can expect a level of medical care that is on par with or better than what they’ve experienced in the US, with the exception of access to medication (due to stricter requirements).
 There are a variety of health facilities available to students in Shanghai, including many English-service options.
 During orientation, on-site staff provide students with basic information and recommendations for seeing a doctor and buying medicine.
 There are some prescription medications that are not accessible in China—students should do their research beforehand and ensure they bring their prescription and the necessary amount if in-country refills won’t be possible.
-For example, birth control pill brands in China differ from those in the US.
+Marijuana, CBD, and related products are illegal in China and may result in incarceration.

 Keeping Fit in Shanghai

-Students have reduced-fee access to Donghua University’s athletic facilities, including an indoor and outdoor track, and facilities for basketball, soccer, table tennis, weight training, and badminton.
+Students have reduced-fee or free access to Donghua University’s athletic facilities, including an indoor and outdoor track, and facilities for basketball, soccer, table tennis, weight training, and badminton.
 There are also excellent outdoor tennis, basketball, and soccer facilities located near the student dorm.
+With permission from the sports facility managers, CET students also have access to DHU’s indoor climbing walls, free weights, and dance studios.
 The area surrounding Donghua University is filled with beautiful tree-lined streets great for walking, and membership-only health clubs that students can join for a monthly fee of around 75 USD.

 Managing Mental Health